Powerlearnproject/se-assignment-day-2-git-and-github-Barnicode/README.md

 Visibility: Less exposure, which can limit the project’s reach and potential impact.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+Create a Repository: Log in to GitHub, click the + icon, select New repository, and fill in the details.
+Clone the Repository: Copy the repository URL and run git clone <repository URL> in your terminal to clone it to your local machine.
+Navigate to the Repository: Use cd <repository-name> to move into the repository directory.
+Create or Modify Files: Add new files or make changes to existing ones.
+Stage Changes: Use git add . to stage all changes for the next commit.
+Commit Changes: Run git commit -m "Your commit message" to commit the staged changes with a descriptive message.
+Push Changes: Use git push origin main to push your commit to the remote repository on GitHub.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.